 Orhan Pamuk – Istanbul: Memories and the City

 “Istanbul” is a wonderful memoir about the city embedded between the East and the West.
-Orhan Pamuk, takes you through the little known places, and talks about obscure characters which helped him to form his artistic identity.
+Orhan Pamuk takes you through the little known places and talks about obscure characters which helped him to form his artistic identity.
 He also mentions his first romantic adventure during his time as an amateur painter.
-The whole book is filled with a wonderful nostalgia, (in Turkish called huzun), which permeates the city.
+The whole book is filled with wonderful nostalgia, (in Turkish called huzun), which permeates the city.
 Istanbul is mostly dark, and cold, huge and poor, and it’s beautiful.
 I remember re-reading this book, stranded on a small boat that would take me between the two continents.
 It was a beautiful experience.

 Orhan Pamuk – Snow

 Most probably, this book led to Orhan Pamuk’s Nobel Prize.
 In a distant city called Kars, there’s a spate of suicides committed by young girls who were forbidden to wear head-scarves.
 Ka, the famous poet goes to the city to investigate these occurrences (and reclaim his lost love along the way).
-From this basic premise you can see why Pamuk got into so much trouble with the Islam-oriented Turkish government.
+From this basic premise, you can see why Pamuk got into so much trouble with the Islam-oriented Turkish government.
 Besides hatred of many Turks, “Snow” enabled Pamuk to gain international recognition and respect in the secular world.

 Orhan Pamuk – My Name Is Red

 This book enchanted me from the very beginning.
 It’s set in 16th century Constantinople, and it’s filled with mystery and the beauty of art.
-Famous ottoman miniaturists are commissioned by the Sultan to produce their work in the European style which, of course, is an affront to Islam.
+Famous Ottoman miniaturists are commissioned by the Sultan to produce their work in the European style which, of course, is an affront to Islam.
 There’s a dead body and Black (the main character) has to unwind the riddle which lies within the miniatures themselves.
 It’s a beautiful story, and a great study of philosophy, history, and culture.